GoCardless Review 2026: Direct Debit, No Card Reader

 If your customer’s debit card gets replaced in month three of a retainer, nothing breaks.
 Their bank account hasn’t changed, so the mandate keeps working.
 That’s the structural advantage: a 2.2% initial failure rate for direct debit versus 10%–15% for card payments.

 Your customer is protected by the Direct Debit Guarantee.
-It entitles them to an immediate refund for any payment taken in error and requires advance notice of typically 3 working days before collecting.
+It entitles them to an immediate refund for any payment taken in error and requires about 3 working days of advance notice before collecting.

 If you need card acceptance alongside direct debit, you need a separate card processor.
 GoCardless cannot accept any card payment, in person or online.
 We’d look at Stripe or Square as the card-side layer for hybrid payment flows.